 Stefan Müller

-Assistant Professor
+Associate Professor

 University College Dublin

-I am an Assistant Professor in the School of Politics and International Relations at University College Dublin.
+I am an Associate Professor in the School of Politics and International Relations at University College Dublin.
 My research focuses on political representation, party competition, political communication, public opinion, and quantitative text analysis.
 My work has been published, among others, in the American Political Science Review, The Journal of Politics, the British Journal of Political Science, Political Communication, the European Journal of Political Research, and Political Science Research and Methods.

 I lead two funded research projects.
 The first project assesses environmental and energy policies in comparative perspective.
 The project is embedded into the multidisciplinary energy research programme NexSys.
 The second project, funded by the Swiss National Science Foundation, analyses grant peer review reports using computational text analysis and machine learning.

 I am a core member of the Connected_Politics Lab, co-author of the quanteda R package, maintainer of the Irish Polling Indicator, and have been selected as a member of the Young Academy Ireland.
 I established the Text and Policy Research Group, comprising three PhD students and two postdoctoral researchers.
+I contribute to national and international media on Irish and European politics and advise public opinion companies on applying large language models, free from privacy constraints, to efficiently process and analyse open-ended text responses.

 CV